REAP Labs Director:

 Nicole Pfiester Latham (MS/Ph.D. student)

-B.S. from Purdue University in Physics and is a member of REAP
+has a B.S. from Purdue University in Physics and is a member of

-Labs working on metamaterial thermal emitters as well as dynamic
+REAP Labs working on metamaterial thermal emitters as well as

 experience with molecular beam epitaxy and will soon be working